- Overview

 Knowing how long the combinational device takes to react (at most) tells us how often (e.g: at what rate) can we supply new inputs to the device, and how fast the device can process/compute a batch of input values.

 We can assemble a few FETs to implement any truth table or Boolean functions (we will learn this more in next chapter), hence creating combinational logic devices.
 A specific type of combinational logic devices that has one output bit is called as gate.
 There are many types of gates, depending on the Boolean function that’s realised.
 Then, an even larger combinational logic circuits (that realises more complicated Boolean functions) can be created by assembling many of these gates together.
+We will learn how to build more complex circuits in the next few chapters.

 Appendix